It’s easy (and quick) to make your own peppermint bath bombs and shower fizzies. Make them as gifts or keep them for yourself!

 One more thing before we’re through here – go ahead and heat shrink these into a cello bag.
 Doing so makes them look nice but it’s not just about the look.
 Keeping bath bombs and shower fizzies in an airtight packaging helps to increase their shelf life.

 It’s not hard to do and you don’t need any special equipment!
 I include instructions in my exclusive content section for packaging and heat shrinking these bath bombs and shower fizzies.
-If you’d like access, click here.
+For access, just sign up to the free newsletter.